-Last week in Edinburgh at the Mobile Clinical Trial Congress I gave the above talk about how Mobile First Clinical Trials will transform the $100 Billion p/a Clinical Research Industry.
-You can share the slide deck on slideshare here and watch a recording of the talk and slides in the above YouTube video.
+Last week in Edinburgh at the Mobile Clinical Trial Congress I gave a talk about how Mobile First Clinical Trials will transform the $100 Billion p/a Clinical Research Industry.
+You can view the slide deck here and watch a recording of the talk and slides in the above YouTube video.

 Some links to points made and companies mentioned in the talk that you may find helpful: